 Step 4: Submit tax and other documents.

-Once completed, submit copies of your and your parents’ 2013 federal tax returns, W-2’s, and accompanying schedules to the Financial Aid Office.
+Students applying for need-based institutional aid must also submit copies of their own (if applicable) and their parents’ 2013 federal tax returns, W-2’s, and accompanying schedules to the Financial Aid Office.
 While this step is not required in order for us to create a financial aid award for you, it will ensure that the award we present is as accurate as possible.
 This information is due by March 1st.